NilPointer-Software/bdfd-wiki/src/bdscript/getTextSplitIndex.md

 # $getTextSplitIndex
-Retrieves index from the provided value.
+Retrieves index from the provided value in [`$textSplit`](./bdscript/textSplit.md).
 Returns -1 if it couldn't find the value.

 ## Usage
 ```